A Helpful Financial Aid Timeline

 - Create a Federal Student Aid I.D. at https://fsaid.ed.gov/npas/index.htm.
 (Parent(s) and student need to create separate FSA I.D.s on their own.)

-- Receive the online billing form from Whitworth Student Accounting Services via your student email.
+- Receive your Billing Guide from Whitworth Student Financial Services via your student email.

-- Review your charges and financial aid for accuracy.
+- Review your costs and financial aid for accuracy.